devinekask/workflows/docs/modules/packages-04-advantages.md

 - MINOR version when new functionality is added in a backwards compatible manner
 - PATCH version when there are backwards compatible bug fixes

-This means -at least in theory- that you can safely update minor and patch changes.
+This means --at least in theory-- that you can safely update minor and patch changes.
 When there is a major update, you should reach out to the documentation for that package to see if there is some kind of upgrade guide.

 When you look at the dependencies in the `package.json`, you can see which version is desired.
-Often these are proceeded by symbols like `~` or `^` These all have special meanings which you can [read about here](https://github.com/npm/node-semver#versions) in detail.
+Often these are preceded by symbols like `~` or `^` These all have special meanings which you can [read about here](https://github.com/npm/node-semver#versions) in detail.

 ## Version Control